-The best example of Software as a Service (SaaS) I could think of is the Microsoft’s Office Web Apps.
+The best example of Software as a Service (SaaS) I could think of is Microsoft’s Office Web Apps.
 You can use this software from anywhere.

 If you use OneDrive to log in and use the software, do not confuse between OneDrive and Office Web Apps.
 The latter is different from OneDrive, which is a platform (a cloud service again) that offers you remote space so that you can access your documents from anywhere.
 We will read about OneDrive in detail in a minute.

 Office Web Apps allow you to create files stored on OneDrive.
 You have to store the files somewhere, and OneDrive easily blends in there.
 Hence many confuse that Office Web Apps are part of OneDrive or vice versa.
-You can edit and collaborate on such files in real time.
+You can edit and collaborate on such files in real-time.
 Some of you might already be using those services, especially MS Word as a Service.
-They provide almost all features necessary to suit your needs.
+They provide almost all the features necessary to suit your needs.

 Mozy: Software as a Service

 Mozy is a well-known name in the field of cloud backup service providers.
 One of the initial SaaS providers, Mozy is also a good example of Software as a Service (SaaS).
-However, in this case, you have to download a software to your machine.
+However, in this case, you have to download software to your machine.
 You can – however – use the backup sets from any other computer as long as you remember your login credentials.

 Usually, people set up the software and forget it.
 That makes them forget the login credentials, too as I did.
 You might want to use one of the best password managers to log in direct to Mozy using a browser.
 There you can access your backed-up data.